blarney-lang/pebbles/README.md

   * Three functions to extract the two source registers and the destination register from a three-operand instruction.
-  * Three sets of (pattern, rule) pairs that are applied to the instruction in the pre-execute, execute, and post-execute stages.
+  * Three sets of (pattern, rule) pairs that are applied to the instruction in the execute, and post-execute stages.

 Each rule is passed the pipeline state, which is used by the rule to communicate with the pipeline.
 This state contains the following